abpio/abp-commercial-docs/en/samples/easy-crm.md

 * You can download the complete source-code from [https://abp.io/api/download/samples/easy-crm](https://abp.io/Account/Login?returnUrl=/api/download/samples/easy-crm)

+## Demo

+Visit [easycrm.samples.commercial.abp.io](http://easycrm.samples.commercial.abp.io/) to see this sample application in action.
+The online demo is with the ASP.NET Core MVC / Razor Pages UI, while the sample project is available with the Angular UI too, when you download its source code.

 ## How To Run?

 When you download and open the zip file, you will see two folders: